 This is the first quarterly newsletter you will receive this year to learn more about Adventures, our ministries, and how God is working thro...

 As things are ever-changing in our world, particularly now amongst the COVID-19 pandemic, Adventures in Missions has been a steadfast presence not only around the world but right here in the United States.

 Due to the recent virus threat, our leadership team made the difficult decision to bring home almost 550 participants over the course of six days.
 Our staff worked around the clock to book flig...

-Because each of the countries where Adventures has started a base is unique, our plan for bringing Jesus into that local context must be tailored to it.
+Each of the countries where Adventures has started a base is unique, so our plan for bringing Jesus into that local context must be tailored to it.
 "The bases give us a chance to come alongside God’s movement and play a role in helping the local body expand their reach," says Adventures' President, Bob Mudd.
 "Working in partnership with local leaders has given us the opportunity to make a lasting impact."

 We define generational discipleship as when an elder listens and speaks life into someone who wants to pursue a similar path as them.
 Discipleship is the process of pointing people to Jesus and reliance on the Holy Spirit; it is woven within every aspect of a Kingdom lifestyle and is vital for both the upcoming generations and the older generations of the Church.

 Gary Black, a discipler at G42 Leadership Academy and the World Race, sat with us to discuss generational discipleship, one of his favorite topics.